pietraferreira/quartz/content/notes/university/cs2003-exam.md

 ## Star Lifecycle Model [\[More\]](notes/university/user-centred-design.md#Star%20Lifecycle%20(1989))
 ---
+The Star Lifecycle method was developed by Hewlett-Packard (HP) in the late 1980s.

 The star lifecycle model is a methodology used in software development that involves a five-stage process for creating and maintaining software systems.
 The five stages are:

 1.  **Requirements**: This is the initial stage where the requirements of the software system are gathered and analysed.
 The goal of this stage is to identify what the software system needs to do and how it should behave.